 - Thapar Institute of Engineering & Technology, Punjab

 Though the eligibility specifications for lateral entry programs vary from one university to another, some standard criteria apply in general.
 To be eligible for such a program, you must have passed a diploma in engineering from a recognised university.
 Additionally, you must have obtained a minimum of 45% marks in the diploma program.
 Other eligibility criteria may vary depending on the college or university.

-The best part about lateral entry programs is that engineering graduates with this qualification have the same career opportunities as traditional engineering graduates.
+In the list of courses after 12th computer science without maths, the best part about lateral entry programs is that engineering graduates with this qualification have the same career opportunities as traditional engineering graduates.
 You can still pursue ambitious engineering roles like software engineer, mechanical engineer, electrical engineer, civil engineer, and many other engineering-related positions.
 Additionally, this program does not affect your choice of a higher educational institution in the engineering field either.
 You can smoothly further your career and educational prospects without any worries after pursuing these lateral entry courses after 12th computer science without maths.

 Major and Minor Programs

 Courses after 12th computer science without maths do not end here.
 Many colleges and universities are coming up with degree options that allow students from diverse fields and subject ranges to pursue many productive and effective courses after 12th computer science without maths.

 Colleges like Ashoka University have developed the concept of undergraduate degrees with major interdisciplinary subjects and minor courses.
 In this type of degree, you will have to typically take foundation courses in the first year, which include compulsory subjects that all engineering students must study for a good understanding of the profession.
 You may choose major and minor courses to enrich your learning from the second year onward.
 Usually, these courses are of three categories: